Generic Name: Itraconazole Oral Solution (i tra KOE na zole)

 - Heart failure (weak heart) has happened with Sporanox (itraconazole oral solution).
 If you have or have ever had heart failure, talk with your doctor.
 Get medical help right away if you have signs of heart failure like shortness of breath, a big weight gain, coughing up white or pink mucus, fast heartbeat, waking up at night more than normal, or swelling in the arms or legs while you take Sporanox (itraconazole oral solution).

 - This medicine interacts with many other drugs.
 This may affect how well Sporanox (itraconazole oral solution) works or cause side effects.
-Sometimes, these effects may be very bad or deadly.
+Sometimes, these effects may be severe or deadly.
 Do not take Sporanox (itraconazole oral solution) if you are taking any of these drugs: Avanafil, cisapride, dihydroergotamine, disopyramide, dofetilide, dronedarone, eplerenone, ergonovine, ergotamine, felodipine, irinotecan, isavuconazole, ivabradine, lomitapide, lovastatin, lurasidone, methadone, methylergonovine, oral midazolam, naloxegol, nisoldipine, pimozide, quinidine, ranolazine, simvastatin, ticagrelor, or triazolam.
 Some patients must not take Sporanox (itraconazole oral solution) with eliglustat.
 There are many other drugs that must not be taken with Sporanox (itraconazole oral solution).
-Check with your doctor and pharmacist to make sure that it is safe for you to take Sporanox (itraconazole oral solution) with all of your other drugs (prescription or OTC, natural products, vitamins).
+Check with your doctor and pharmacist to make sure that it is safe for you to take all of your other drugs (prescription or OTC, natural products, vitamins) with Sporanox (itraconazole oral solution) or within 2 weeks after you stop taking Sporanox (itraconazole oral solution).

 - If you have kidney or liver problems, do not take Sporanox (itraconazole oral solution) if you are also taking fesoterodine, solifenacin, or a drug that has colchicine in it.